Skip to main content

 Year 7

 In year 7, students are taught a breadth of topics across all three specialisms of biology, chemistry and physics.
-The schemes of learning across year 7-8 are designed to cover all topics outlined in the KS3 national curriculum for science.
+The schemes of learning across year 7-9 are designed to cover all topics outlined in the KS3 national curriculum for science.
 These topics are interleaved to ensure regular revisiting of each specialism throughout the year.
 The topics are chosen as the fundamental scientific concepts of many topics they will be taught in subsequent years of key stage 3 and key stage 4.

-Unit 1 – Scientific Skills
+Skills Unit 1

 • Using apparatus safely